Published March 26, 2017

 When a shopping trip with her best friend and best friend’s boyfriend ends in an arrest for shoplifting, Tatum tries to convince her parents of her innocence.
 But instead of understanding that Tatum did nothing wrong, that it was all the creepy boyfriend’s fault, Tatum’s dad leaves her under the strict rule of her stepmother.
 Yay for summer house arrest.

 As part of her punishment, Tatum works community service, where a friend challenges her to start her own business doing graphic design.
-As Tatum explores the possibility, she meets … Continue reading
+As Tatum explores the possibility, … Continue reading

 J. M. Hackman